Admiralty War Staff: History and development

 The department's development can be traced back to 1887.
 It evolved out of some of the functions within the Naval Intelligence Department (NID), which originally administered two divisions: Foreign Intelligence Division and Mobilisation Division.

 In 1900 a Defence Division was created, later called the War Division, to deal with issues of strategy and defence.
 In 1902 a fourth function was added, the Trade Division, which was created for matters relating to the protection of merchant shipping.

 The Trade Division was abolished in October 1909 in the wake of the Committee of Imperial Defence inquiry into the feud between the First Sea Lord, Admiral Sir John Fisher and former Commander-in-Chief Channel Fleet, Admiral Lord Charles Beresford, when it was discovered that the captain heading the Trade Division had been supplying the latter with confidential information during the inquiry.

 Following restructuring the NID was relieved of its responsibility for war planning and strategy when the outgoing Fisher created an Admiralty Navy War Council as a stop-gap remedy to criticisms emanating from the Beresford Inquiry that the Navy needed a naval staff, a role the NID had been in fact fulfilling since at least 1900, if not earlier.
 After this re-organisation, war planning and strategic matters were transferred to the newly created Naval Mobilisation Department (NMD), and the NID reverted to the position it held prior to 1887, an intelligence collection and collation organisation, but its director remained one of the First Sea Lord's principal advisors.

 Sir John Fisher had made known his support for the need of a Naval Staff as early as 1902.
-In creating a staff the Admiralty was certainly lagging behind, particularly when the War Office had a General Staff department as early as 1904, to deal with the aftermath of the Boer War and an assessment of the problems they faced the Admiralty.
+In creating a staff the Admiralty was certainly lagging behind, particularly when the War Office had a General Staff department as early as 1904, to deal with the aftermath of the Second Boer War and an assessment of the problems they faced the Admiralty.
 However, at this point it had no Senior Staff department.

-In May 1909, the Director of Naval Intelligence, Rear-Admiral The Honourable Alexander E. Bethell, submitted a proposal for a Navy War Council composed of the First Sea Lord as President, the Director of Naval Intelligence as Vice-President, an Assistant Director for War, the President and the Captain of the Royal Naval War College, and the Naval Assistant to the First Sea Lord.
+In May 1909, the Director of Naval Intelligence, Rear-Admiral Alexander Bethell, submitted a proposal for a Navy War Council composed of the First Sea Lord as President, the Director of Naval Intelligence as Vice-President, an Assistant Director for War, the President and the Captain of the Royal Naval War College, and the Naval Assistant to the First Sea Lord.
 The head of the Naval Intelligence Department's War Division and the Commander of the Royal Naval War College were to act as Joint Secretaries.

 Establishment

-In 1911, Winston Churchill, the First Lord of the Admiralty, communicated to the Prime Minister that the Admiral of the Fleet was opposed to any formation of a new naval staff, and because of this he insisted that he be relieved of his duties by January 1912.
+In 1911, Winston Churchill, the First Lord of the Admiralty, communicated to the Prime Minister H. H. Asquith that the First Sea Lord Sir Arthur Wilson was opposed to any formation of a new naval staff, and because of this he insisted that he be relieved of his duties by January 1912.
 Churchill would continue to brief the Prime Minister as the project developed and advised him as to what the composition of the new staff department might initially entail: